Research Assistant and DPhil student

-Vimal is a registered Occupational Therapist and read for his MSc in Evidence Based Healthcare, Kellogg College, University of Oxford.
-Vimal’s DPhil (part-time) will focus on Carers Experience of Assistive Technology use in Dementia using a mixed methods approach.
+Vimal read for his MSc in Evidence Based Healthcare, Kellogg College, University of Oxford and is finishing his DPhil in Population Health under the supervision of Professor Crispin Jenkinson and Associate Professor Michele Peters.
+Vimal’s DPhil focuses on carers’ experience of assistive technology use in dementia care using a mixed methods approach.

 Informal carers' experience and outcomes of assistive technology use in dementia care in the community: a systematic review protocol.

 Sriram V. et al, (2019), Syst Rev, 8

 Informal carers' experience of assistive technology use in dementia care at home: a systematic review.

 Sriram V. et al, (2019), BMC Geriatr, 19